osamaalmughanni/Kumiko/Kumiko/docs.md

 }
 ```

-Now, Kumiko will automatically push content changes to the specified Git repository during synchronization if the `gitUrl` is provided.
+Now, Kumiko will automatically push content changes to the specified Git repository during synchronization if the `gitUrl` value is provided.

 ### 5.3 Git authentication

 When synchronizing, you may be prompted to authenticate your Git credentials.
 Make sure to follow the provided authentication process or instructions to securely verify your Git credentials and enable any interaction between Kumiko and the Git repository.

+---

 ## 6 Manage Team Members

+If you are a BIM Manager within an organization or company, there might be a need to share your scripts with other team members while maintaining control over their access to the content.
+In such circumstances, you have the option to grant selective Members the ability to execute specific scripts from designated folders.

 ### 6.1 Add team members